Looking for things to do in Lagos? Below you will find the 15 best tourist attractions, a suggested itinerary and many tips 😉

 But if you’re more into off the beaten track, my top recommendation is Costa Vicentina Natural Park, where you find a bit of history and gorgeous beaches.

-No matter your decision, you should definitely discover the nearby towns and beaches, as it’s one of the best things to do in Lagos.
+No matter your decision, you should definitely discover the nearby towns and beaches while in Lagos.

 10 – Explore the Algarvian coast by boat